microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/creating-custom-incidents.md

 Alert data is the end of the process in the basic IoT pipeline, leading to a notification, a text message, or an email and leaving the customer to decide what to do next.

+To learn more about incidents and alerts, please refer to the [Incidents](https://docs.microshare.io/docs/2/technical/microshare-platform-advanced/incident/) guide.

 ## 2. Overview
 ---------------------------------------